Synthetic Identity Theft: What You Need To Know To Protect Yourself

 Synthetic identity theft is a form of identity theft that involves creating fake identities or using existing, legitimate information to set up new accounts.
-Criminals then use your personal information to open accounts in your name or create entirely new identities by combining different pieces of data from multiple people.
+Criminals use your personal information to create entirely new identities by combining different pieces of data from multiple people.
 They could also use these fake identities to take out loans or secure credit cards without the knowledge or consent of those affected by their actions.

 This type of identity fraud can affect anyone and every industry.
-Read on to learn more about this type of identity theft, how it occurs, and how you can prevent it from happening to you.
+Read on to learn more about this type of identity theft, how it occurs, and how an identity protection service can prevent it from happening to you.

 How are synthetic identities created?